tracim/tracim/backend/doc/migration.md

 ## Mysql does already add index to foreign keys

 MySQL automatically adds indexes to foreign keys, this leads to issues with migration downgrades as we cannot drop these indexes.
-Current way to deal with this, is just ignoring mysql for index add/remove on foreign key as it is really complicated to handle this properly with the correct index names.
+The current way to deal with this, is just ignoring mysql for index add/remove on foreign key as it is really complicated to handle this properly with the correct index names.

 ```python